 Folk traditions in the South, from quilts to distilling to music, all have roots around the globe.
 A new book by a Georgia State University professor illuminates the humble practice of pottery in that context.

-“Global Clay: Themes in World Ceramic Traditions” is the result of years of research… more »
+“Global Clay: Themes in World Ceramic Traditions” is the result of years of… more »

 Dr. Pearl McHaney, Kenneth M. England Professor of Southern Literature, received one of twelve 2017 Governor’s Awards for the Arts and Humanities.
 The Georgia Council for the Arts, led by Executive Director Karen Paty, and Georgia Humanities, under the leadership of Jamil Zainaldin, review nominations from across the state to identify “outstanding individuals and organizations… more »